csci-1301/csci-1301.github.io/labs/ValidatingInput/readme.md

 # Validating Inputs

-In the following problems ask the user for input, then check that the input is valid according to the specific problem, and _only then_ perform the subsequent action.
+In the following problems, always perform the following steps:

+- ask the user for input
+- then check that the input is valid according to the specific problem
+- _only then_ perform the subsequent action

 If the provided input is not valid, request new input from user until the user provides valid input.

 #.
 Write a loop that displays: `Enter yes to quit: ` then check the user's input.
 Consider any of these variations to mean yes: "yes", "YES", "y", "Y".
 Once user enters yes, exit the loop.